Application Rationalization: Anyone can save money with

 # 3 - Find out who owns the application

 You can’t do anything with an application if you do not know who owns it.
-So if you want to phase out, change, renew, or do anything else, you need to know the person who owns the application.
-These owners again will lead you to stakeholders, such as the users of the applications.
+So, if you want to phase out, change, renew, or do anything else, you need to know the person who owns the application.
+Again, these owners will lead you to stakeholders, such as the applications' users.

-You will see, ownership is not an easy fact to state.
+You will see ownership is not easy to state.

 #4 - Know that every functionality you need is already available in standard (COTS) software

-During Application Rationalization it is necessary to have an application criteria list for application functions and application technology.
-Certain applications you need or don’t need functionally and certain applications you need and don’t need technically.
-For instance, the backdoor application, that administrators have surpasses any security, so you can update applications quickly.
+During Application Rationalization, it is necessary to have an application criteria list for application functions and application technology.
+Certain applications you need or don’t need functionally, and certain applications you need and don’t need technically.
+For instance, the backdoor application that administrators have surpasses any security so that you can update applications quickly.

-And often you don’t want self-build software, tailor-made software, because of its immaturity and skipped testing period before going live.
-Often in professional organizations, you only want certified COTS software.
+You often don’t want self-build, tailor-made software because of its immaturity and skipped testing period before going live.
+Often, in professional organizations, you only want certified COTS software.
 Maybe even build in open source technology.

 #5 - Take a look at the misusage of applications

-Often applications are misused.
+Often, applications are misused.
 They have found their use by users.
 Email is often misused as ...
-Excel is often misused as … So if you take away that application, some other application will fill its gap.
-So you need not only to look at the vendor-listed functionality, but you need to interview users about what and why they use an application.
+Excel is often misused as … So if you remove that application, another application will fill its gap.
+So, you need to look at the vendor-listed functionality and interview users about what and why they use an application.

 #6 - Create an Application Architecture Vision and an Application Architecture Framework